awsdocs/amazon-s3-userguide/doc_source/object-tagging.md

 It is acceptable to use tags to label objects containing confidential data, such as personally identifiable information \(PII\) or protected health information \(PHI\)\.
 However, the tags themselves shouldn't contain any confidential information\.

 **Adding object tag sets to multiple Amazon S3 object with a single request**
 To add object tag sets to more than one Amazon S3 object with a single request, you can use S3 Batch Operations\.
 You provide S3 Batch Operations with a list of objects to operate on\.
-S3 Batch Operations calls the respective API to perform the specified operation\.
+S3 Batch Operations calls the respective API operation to perform the specified operation\.
 A single Batch Operations job can perform the specified operation on billions of objects containing exabytes of data\.

 The S3 Batch Operations feature tracks progress, sends notifications, and stores a detailed completion report of all actions, providing a fully managed, auditable, serverless experience\.
-You can use S3 Batch Operations through the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.
+You can use S3 Batch Operations through the Amazon S3 console, AWS CLI, AWS SDKs, or REST API\.
 For more information, see [S3 Batch Operations basics](batch-ops.md#batch-ops-basics)\.

 For more information about object tags, see [Managing object tags](tagging-managing.md)\.